bennofs/vplan/README.md

 A generic library for building schedules (timetables).

-*Does not work with GHC 7.4 at the time being (I'm happy to accept patches that make the tests work)*

 Introduction
 ------------
 Warning: *This is work-in-progress.
 The API may still change.
 I don't care about backwards compatibility, so use at your